 Below I present ranking of water towers in Europe by elevation, did you know that the highest positioned water tower is in Austria, Sölden Tirol?
-Please mark that it is a ranking only by that dataset, which may be inaccurate.
+Please mark that’s the ranking including only OpenStreetMap dataset, which may be inaccurate.

 If you are interested in tallest water structures, here is a wikipedia ranking.

 |Waldenburg TV Tower||1959||Germany||Waldenburg||145 m (475 ft)|